DU releases 2022-23 admission policy, CUET mandatory | Education

 ''It is mandatory for all candidates to appear in CUET-2022, including those seeking admission to supernumerary seats.
 The eligibility criteria will be decided on the basis of marks obtained in CUET,'' he said.

-Minority colleges like Jesus and Mary, St Stephen's and Sri Guru Teg Bahadur Khalsa have 50 per cent seats reserved for minority communities.

-Haneet Gandhi, Dean (admissions), said that candidates will be able to appear for the CUET only in those subjects which they have studied in class 12.
+Haneet Gandhi, Dean (admissions), said candidates will be able to appear for the CUET only in those subjects which they have studied in class 12.
 The merit will also be calculated on the basis of combination of only those subjects in which the candidate has appeared in the CUET, she said.
+Gap year students will also be eligible to apply for CUET, she said.

 There will be no disadvantage to anyone on changing the stream, Gandhi said.